effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 This way initial HTML is usually generated separately, by using some sort of template engine, which is quite often run with different (not JS) programming language.
 The frontend code in this case works only at the client browser and **is not used in any way** to generate the server response.

-This approach works for `effector`, as well as any javascript code.
+This approach works for effector, as well as any javascript code.
 Any SPA application is basically an edge-case of it, as its HTML template does not contain any content, except for `<script src="my-app.js" />` link.

 :::tip
-If you have non-isomorphic SSR - just use `effector` the way you would for an SPA app.
+If you have non-isomorphic SSR - just use effector the way you would for an SPA app.
 :::

 ## Isomorphic SSR